DavidDikker/endgame/README.md

 ## Supported Backdoors

-`endgame` can create backdoors for resources in any of the services listed in the table below.
+Endgame can create backdoors for resources in any of the services listed in the table below.

-Note: At the time of this writing, [AWS Access Analyzer](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-resources.html) does **NOT** support auditing **11 out of the 18 services** that `endgame` attacks.
-Given that Access Analyzer is intended to detect this exact kind of violation, we kindly suggest to the AWS Team that they support all resources that can be attacked using `endgame`. 😊
+Note: At the time of this writing, [AWS Access Analyzer](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-resources.html) does **NOT** support auditing **11 out of the 18 services** that Endgame attacks.
+Given that Access Analyzer is intended to detect this exact kind of violation, we kindly suggest to the AWS Team that they support all resources that can be attacked using Endgame. 😊

 | Backdoor Resource Type                                  | Support | [AWS Access Analyzer Support][1] |
 |---------------------------------------------------------|---------|----------------------------------|